-SNC will continue to match an Employee's contributions to his/her GRRSP contributions, to a maximum of 9% of the Employee's pre-leave salary, and to a maximum of one-year, while the employee is either on SNC's Supplemental Unemployment Benefit Plan, or on SNC's LTD plan.
-To be eligible for matching contributions, the Employee will need to provide evidence that he/she has made his/her GRRSP contributions.
+SNC will continue to match an Employee's contributions to their GRRSP contributions, to a maximum of 9% of the Employee's pre-leave salary, and to a maximum of one-year, while the employee is either on SNC's Supplemental Unemployment Benefit Plan, or on SNC's LTD plan.
+To be eligible for matching contributions, the Employee will need to provide evidence that they have made their GRRSP contributions.
 Please note that receipt of this benefit may affect the amount of LTD benefits and the employee should contact the Benefits Plan carrier for clarification.